kojoty/opencaching-pl/docs/OCPL_folders_structure.md

 # Description of OCPL folders structure

 ## 1. Inspirations and assumptions
+	 - motivation OCPL needs some cleanup
-	 - The idea of PHP universal structure of project: [https://github.com/php-pds/skeleton](https://github.com/php-pds/skeleton)
+	 - the idea of PHP project universal structure: [https://github.com/php-pds/skeleton](https://github.com/php-pds/skeleton)
-	 - OCPL needs some cleanup
+	 - all accesses to folders are regulated by attached in git .htaccess files

 ## 2. TODOs:
 	1. I'm not sure what is optimal way of handling these dirs:
 		- `/okapi`
 		- `/mobile`